Mohamed-mosad-hadia/Predicting-Pulsar-Stars-/README.md

 This notebook guides you through the following steps:

 Data Import: Load and combine the training and test datasets.

 Exploratory Data Analysis (EDA):

-Examine dataset dimensions and summary statistics.
+ -Examine dataset dimensions and summary statistics.
-Analyze the distribution of the target class and identify potential issues, such as missing data and class imbalance.
+ -Analyze the distribution of the target class and identify potential issues, such as missing data and class imbalance.
 Data Preprocessing:

-Handle missing values by imputing with median values, which is more appropriate due to the skewness of the data.
+-Handle missing values by imputing with median values, which is more appropriate due to the skewness of the data.
-Visualize and handle outliers using SVM.
+-Visualize and handle outliers using SVM.

 Feature Engineering:
 Feature scaling is performed using StandardScaler to standardize the features for the SVM model.
 Model Training: